kiewic/PowerBI-WaffleChart/Tutorial/ProfesionalVisualGuidline.md

+# Developer guide to building a professional custom visual for Power BI

 ## General  words about requirements of good-looking visual.

 ## Validation of the dataset (expect any type of data here) and supporting big datasets.
 Links to examples of proper validation.